Background pattern

 For intravenous injection over 2 minutes, the storage time of the reconstituted solution in the vial (see section 6.6) at 25°C should not exceed 12 hours (or 48 hours at 2°C – 8°C).

 However, from a microbiological point of view, the product should be used immediately.
-If not used immediately, the storage time during use is the responsibility of the user and, normally, should not be greater than 24 hours at 2°C - 8°C.
+If not used immediately, the storage time during use is the responsibility of the user and normally should not exceed 24 hours at 2°C - 8°C.

 • The active ingredient is daptomycin.
 A vial of powder contains 350 mg of daptomycin.
-One ml contains 50 mg of daptomycin after reconstitution with 7 ml of a 9 mg/ml sodium chloride solution (0.9%).
+One ml contains 50 mg of daptomycin after reconstitution with 7 ml of a 9 mg/ml (0.9%) sodium chloride solution.

 • The other component is sodium hydroxide.

-Daptomycin Accord powder for injectable solution and for infusion is presented in a glass vial as a powder or a pale yellow to light brown cake.
+Daptomicina Accord powder for solution for injection and infusion is presented in a glass vial as a pale yellow to light brown powder or cake.
 It is mixed with a solvent to form a solution before administration.

-This medicine is presented in packages containing 1 vial or 5 vials.
+This medicinal product is presented in containers containing 1 vial or 5 vials.

 Accord Healthcare, S.L.U.